 , though they will definitely excel on road and concrete type terrains.
 Some users that noted that in wet conditions, the shoes felt a bit slippery, so caution should definitely be exercised on wet surfaces.
 The ZQuick 2.0 also should not be used on more extreme terrains, like technical trails, mountains or ice.

 Price is definitely an interesting spot for the ZQuick 2.0.
 Currently, some sizes can be found for fairly cheap, which would make the ZQuick a pretty good value buy for what it offers overall.
-If not on sale however, the ZQuick is pretty average priced, and even arguable a bit on the higher end.
+If not on sale, however, the ZQuick is pretty average priced and even arguably a bit on the higher end.
 Basically, depending on the deal you get, this shoe can either be a very good value, or a fairly average one.

-Traction refers to grip of the shoe on different surfaces.
+Traction refers to the grip of the shoe on different surfaces.
 The traction will be best on the surface it was intended for, road and concrete surfaces, but other commonly ran surfaces, including light trails shouldn’t present any major issues.
-Again, the only thing to watch out for are wet conditions, as some have found the shoe to not provide enough traction on wet surfaces.
-Overall though, traction likely won’t be an issue unless dealing with water
+Again, the only thing to watch out for is wet conditions, as some have found the shoe to not provide enough traction on wet surfaces.
+Overall though, traction likely won’t be an issue unless dealing with water.

 The ZQuick 2.0 is pretty good when it comes to stability

 , mainly due to the upper, and to a lesser extent the midsole.
 The upper contributes to stability once again through its ability to secure the foot snugly from above.
 This makes the overall stride much more stable and secure.
 The midsole helps stabilize through its foam, which absorbs shocks and impacts to make for a smoother ride.
 Apart from these features, not much is present in the ZQuick 2.0 to promote stability.
 These two aspects do a fairly good job overall though, and the ZQuick 2.0 is a decently stable shoe.